 Swallowing Awareness Day

-In 2018, Speech Pathology Australia is hosting Swallowing Awareness Day on Wednesday 14 March.
+In 2020, Speech Pathology Australia will host Swallowing Awareness Day on Wednesday 18 March.

 Like breathing, swallowing is essential to everyday life.
-Humans swallow at least 900 times a day, around three times an hour during sleep, once per minute while awake and even more during meals.
+Humans swallow at between 500-700 times a day, around three times an hour during sleep, once per minute while awake and even more during meals.

 Around one million Australians have a swallowing difficulty.
 Swallowing problems can occur at any stage of life.
 However, the knowledge of dysphagia and its implications remain largely unknown for most Australians.

-The theme for Swallowing Awareness Day in 2018 is: Swallowing is ageless!
+The theme for Swallowing Awareness Day in 2020 is: Dysphagia.
+A difficult diagnosis to swallow!

 A secondary theme is: What’s this thing called Dysphagia?